ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 }
 ```

-Since we passed our form to our view in the `$variables` array, inside of `views/McpIndex.php`  we can now use the View service to render our `$form` array as the main body of our control panel page.
+Since we passed our form to our view in the `$variables` array, inside of `views/McpIndex.php`  we can now use the View service to render our `$form` array as the main body of our Control Panel page.

 ```
 if (isset($form)) {